jacquesleemans/jacquesleemans/README.md

 - 👋 Hi, I’m @jacquesleemans
 - 👀 I’m interested in Game Development, Unity, NodeJS, C#, APIs,
-- 🌱 I’m currently learning even more Unity/C#
 - 💞️ I’m looking to collaborate on Unity projects.
 - 📫 How to reach me: jacquesleemans.net